rvalavi/blockCV/README.md

 ```

 ### Bsic usage
 The following is an example of using spatial block cross-validation for evaluation of species distribution modelling.
-In this example, random forest model is used for model fitting.
 You can find a comprehensive tutorial in the vignette of the package.

 ```r
 # loading the package